Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

-Your fertile window: This is a key thing.
+This is a key thing.
 You can't always assume (even if doctors generally do!) that you will ovulate in the middle of your cycle, or specifically on day 14 of your cycle.
-There are two parts to your cycle—the first part when you menstruate and before you ovulate, which is known as the Follicular Phase, and then the second part (the Luteal Phase or LP) after you have ovulated.
+There are two parts to your cycle—the first part when you menstruate and before you ovulate, which is known as the follicular phase, and then the second part (the luteal phase or LP) after you have ovulated.

-Most doctors recommend that you have sex every other day or perhaps every 2 or 3 days if you have long cycles.
+Most doctors recommend that you have sex every other day or perhaps every 2–3 days if you have long cycles.
 In this way, the sperm gets refreshed to a decent level and you have a great level of fresh sperm entering the cervix.
-If you know that your partner has a great sperm count (over 20 million) then it is possible to have sex every day and still have a good quantity and quality of sperm.
+If you know that your partner has a great sperm count (over 20 million), then it is possible to have sex every day and still have a good quantity and quality of sperm.

 I've Been Trying for More Than 6 Months

-So, firstly I would say that if you have been trying for less than 6 months then I'm sorry but you will just have to be patient.
-There is every chance that absolutely nothing is wrong and it is just a matter of a few more tries before that perfect sperm meets that perfect egg and it is all systems go.
+So, firstly I would say that if you have been trying for less than six months, then I'm sorry, but you will just have to be patient.
+There is every chance that absolutely nothing is wrong, and it is just a matter of a few more tries before that perfect sperm meets that perfect egg, and it is all systems go.

 It may be worth you both cutting down on alcohol and smoking if you haven't already and consider a healthier lifestyle in terms of food and exercise.

-For the woman: there may be other problems, or again, it may just be a matter of time.
-If you are having regular periods, then your chances are better since you know when you are ovulating and secondly there are less likely to be issues than if you have very irregular cycles.
+There may be other problems, or again, it may just be a matter of time.
+If you have regular periods, then your chances are better since you know when you are ovulating, and secondly, there are less likely to be issues than if you have very irregular cycles.

 The thing is that even if all of the tests are OK, it can still take some time for some people to get pregnant.
-There may still be absolutely nothing wrong but you are still struggling.
-This happens to a lot of people and the worst case scenario that I have come across as someone who suddenly got pregnant after 5 years of trying with no real reason why it had taken that long.
-However, this is an extreme case so don't think that just because it has not happened in a year that it will take you 5 years!
+There may still be absolutely nothing wrong, but you are still struggling.
+This happens to a lot of people, and the worst-case scenario that I have come across as someone who suddenly got pregnant after five years of trying with no real reason why it had taken that long.
+However, this is an extreme case, so don't think that just because it has not happened in a year that it will take you five years!